 - 1/2 cup sliced celery

-- Place flour in a large resealable plastic bag.
-Add beef, a few pieces at a time, and shake to coat.
+- Place flour in a large shallow dish.
+Add beef, a few pieces at a time, and turn to coat.

 - In a large skillet, brown meat in oil in batches; drain.
 Transfer to a 5-qt. slow cooker.
 Combine the tomato soup, water or wine, bouillon and seasonings; pour over beef.
 Add the onions, potatoes, carrots, mushrooms and celery.

 - Cover and cook on low for 4-5 hours or until meat is tender.
 Discard bay leaf.
 Serve with noodles or French bread.

 Nutrition Facts1 each: 385 calories, 15g fat (5g saturated fat), 74mg cholesterol, 416mg sodium, 36g carbohydrate (7g sugars, 5g fiber), 27g protein.

 Dec 8, 2016

 I made this for the first time last night (12/7/16).
 Since it's just my husband and I, I reduced some ingredients (1 lb beef, 1 large yellow onion, 2 large potatoes, 8 oz baby carrots).
 I also used an 8-oz pkg of whole white mushrooms.
 I used red cooking wine, and also added some salt & pepper to my flour.
 I have a 1990's 5-quart Crockpot, so I set it on HIGH.
 My stew was perfectly done in 6 hours.
 Thank you, Patricia, for sharing this recipe!
 We enjoyed it, and I will surely make it again!

 This is my go-to recipe for beef stew.
 I've been making it since the original recipe came out in TOH, but without the mushrooms.
 It's the herb combination that makes it so special.
 The house smells wonderful all day while it cooks in the crockpot.